vmware/container-service-extension/docs/cse3_1/CSE_SERVER_MANAGEMENT.md

 * Register native RDE `urn:vcloud:type:cse:nativeCluster:X.0.0`
 * Register relevant RDE behaviors.
 * Convert legacy clusters to RDE based clusters.
-* Upgrade RDE 1.0 clusters to RDE 2.0 clusters.
+* Update RDE 1.0 clusters to RDE 2.0 clusters.

 CSE 3.1 can only be upgraded from 3.0.X.
 Below are the few valid upgrade paths and the resultant changes in the environment.